Killing of Vincent Chin: Background

 Vincent Jen Chin was born on May 18, 1955, in Guangdong province, Mainland China.
 He was the only child of Bing Hing "David" Chin (a.k.a.
 C.W.
 Hing) and Lily Chin.
-Chin's father earned the right to bring a Chinese bride into the United States through his service in World War II.
+David earned the right to bring a Chinese bride into the United States through his service in World War II.
 After Lily suffered a miscarriage in 1949 and was unable to have children, the couple adopted Vincent from a Chinese orphanage in 1961.

 Throughout most of the 1960s, Chin grew up in Highland Park.
 In 1971, after the elderly Hing was mugged, the family moved to Oak Park, Michigan.
 Vincent Chin graduated from Oak Park High School in 1973, going on to study at Control Data Institute and Lawrence Tech.
-At the time of his death, Chin was employed as an industrial draftsman at Efficient Engineering, an automotive supplier, and waiting tables at the Golden Star restaurant in Ferndale, Michigan on weekends.
-He was engaged to be married on June 28, 1982.
+At the time of his death, Chin was employed as an industrial draftsman at Efficient Engineering, an automotive supplier, and as a waiter at the Golden Star restaurant in Ferndale, Michigan on weekends.
+He was engaged, and was set to marry Vikki Wong on June 28, 1982.

 During an economic recession in the early 1980s, the decline of the auto industry provoked resentment toward imported Japanese cars in Detroit, which was the center of the automotive industry in the United States.
 "Japan bashing" became popular with politicians, such as U.S. representative from Michigan John Dingell, who blamed "little yellow men" for domestic automakers' misfortune.
 Nationwide, Anti-Asian racism often accompanied campaigns urging consumers to "Buy American".